I'll Pick a Rose for My Rose

-"I'll Pick a Rose for My Rose" is a soul-pop ballad written by James Dean, William Weatherspoon, and Marv Johnson in 1969.
+"I'll Pick a Rose for My Rose" is a soul-pop ballad written by James Dean, William Weatherspoon, and Marv Johnson first recorded in 1968.
+Johnson's version hit the top-10 in the UK, while another version by Eddie Fisher in 1969 saw limited success in the US.

 Background and composition

 The song tells the story of a man reflecting on lost love and the hope of rekindling it.
 The metaphor of picking a rose represents enduring affection and a symbolic return to a past relationship.
 Set against a smooth, orchestrated backdrop, the lyrics combine themes of regret, romance, and emotional maturity.